arpan8/interview-questions/javascript/readme.md

         console.log(a) // 20
         console.log(b) // 100
     }
-    console.log(a) // 20 var is in global scope so the variable can be accessed from anywhere and can update its value console.log(b) // 20 let is in block scope so outside the scope the same name variable has different memory allocation and scope
+    console.log(a) // 20 var is in the global scope so the variable can be accessed from anywhere and can update its value console.log(b) // 20 let is in the block scope so outside the scope the same name variable has different memory allocation and scope
 ```